GoldinLocks/AZURE-MANAGEMENT/README.md

 ## Overview

-Utility functions to help with Azure SQL database CRUD operations.
+Utility functions to help with Azure SQL database CRUD operations with pandas.

 ## Setup